nimit95/BasicAndroidWidgets/README.md

   id of the above declared button in XML is 'btnSubmit'.
 We can reference this button in our code using findViewById(R.id.btnSubmit)

   Height and width of the button is wrap content.
+TextView being its parent class, all the TextView attributes work on button as well.

   * android:text